What is Collateralized Mortgage Obligations?

 Collateralized Mortgage Obligation is divided into various risk categories known as tranches.
 These multiple classes are meant for investors with different risk appetites and return expectations.
-They have different maturity dates and are ranked according to the priority of payments i.e. some tranches are paid off before others.
+They have different maturity dates and are ranked according to the priority of payments i.e., and some tranches are paid off before others.
 As a result, each tranche behaves as separate security with different outstanding principal and coupons.

-The riskiest tranche will be the first one to bear the brunt of losses arising from default and in turn, will be rewarded by the highest coupon rate among all.
+The riskiest tranche will be the first one to bear the brunt of losses arising from default and, in turn, will be rewarded by the highest coupon rate among all.
 In the event of prepayments, the least risky class receives its share first and will have the lowest rates of return.
 Structuring the CMOS like this doesn’t eliminate or lower risk.
 Instead, the risk gets distributed among investors as per their risk profiles.

 Types of Tranching in CMO

 This is the most prevalent form of branching, aiming towards credit protection.
 The structure consists of senior and junior tranches.
 Junior tranches absorb any losses resulting from the default of borrowers before it can be passed on to the senior tranches.
 Whatever cash flow is available is first made available to the senior tranches.
 This kind of structure is also referred to as the “waterfall structure.”
 Generally, a threshold trigger is also defined where after a certain level of delinquency, the losses start getting transferred to the senior tranches as well.

 #2 – Overcollateralization

 This refers to a situation of credit enhancement where the principal value of CMOs issued is far less than the total value of underlying mortgages.
 This renders the CMOS over collateralized where do not experience losses until the value of mortgages falls below the principal of CMOs, leading to under collateralization.
 This condition is common in the case of subprime loans.